-The programme is designed to identify, assess and train the firm’s next generation of lawyers.
+Our law graduate scheme is designed to identify, assess and train the firm’s next generation of lawyers.

 Too few real opportunities for a legal career – too many McJobs

-According to the Higher Education Statistics Agency, over 80,000 students enrolled to study law in the UK each year.
+According to the Higher Education Statistics Agency, over 80,000 students enrolled to study a law degree in the UK each year.
 In contrast, for example, the annual number of training contracts offered vary between 5,000 and 6,000.

-Our Accelerated Development Programme – a summary
+Our Accelerated Development Programme for Graduate Paralegals

-Here is a summary of some aspects of the programme which should give you an idea of how seriously we take the Accelerated Development Programme.
+Here is a summary of some aspects of the scheme which should give you an idea of how seriously we take the Accelerated Development Programme.
 In short, we do not see paralegals as cheap staff – but as a stepping stone in training our future lawyers;

 - Tim personally run a series of interactive workshops which he has prepared.